sh1boot/sh1boot.github.io/drafts/evenly-distributed-colours.md

 this oddity in OKLCh, which probably means it's giving that linear perceptual spacing needed for this task.

-## Adjusting to match the context
+## Putting it into context

-Simple line art can be drawn in SVG using `currentColor` lines over a transparent background.
+So... simple line art can be drawn in SVG using `currentColor` lines over a transparent background.
 This means that whatever colour text and background the user has set up will follow through into diagrams and everything will look consistent rather than having big white rectangles around each diagram, or black-on-black diagrams.